CiscoPSIRT/openVulnAPI/openVulnQuery/README.md

         >> openVulnQuery --cve CVE-2010-3043

 --latest
-        Search by the number of latest advisories in cvrf or oval format
+        Search by the last number of advisories published
         Examples:
         >> openVulnQuery  --latest 10